makyo/florilegium.ink/content/and-flowers-wreathe-your-sleeping-form/spring.md

 {{% cite source="blackbird" %}}
 {{% /verse %}}

 wherein the thought of a river moving again being of note implies a thaw after a long winter, a world in which this could not possibly be the case without the blackbird also flying.
-There is a movement thawed, here.
+It tells of a movement thawed.

 Some of the reason for this paucity of spring-themed poetry is doubtless selection bias: a chapbook titled *Face Down in the Leaves*, with its cover of frost-rimed leaf-litter, is unlikely to contain any paeans to new growth.

 Instead, we are presented with works that focus on the fact that spring is also the time for harrowing.
-It's the time for tearing up that which was old, the earth that was compacted by time and snow, in order to make room for that growth which is going to come soon, whether we like it or not (the topic of unwanted growth is a topic for later in the year[^5]).
+It's the time for tearing up that which was old, the earth that was compacted by time and snow, in order to make room for that growth which is soon to come, whether we like it or not --- the topic of unwanted growth is a topic for later in the year.[^5].

 This untitled work will stand as our example: